 Hydroceles are normally painless.
 Large hydroceles may cause discomfort because of their size.
 Walking or sexual activity may become uncomfortable if you have a very large hydrocele.

-What causes hydroceles?
+What causes hydroceles in adults?

 Most hydroceles occur in adults and are most common in men aged over 40 years.